New fig trees species, an unusual find in Spain

 It can grow from sea level up to 1.700 meters and prefers relatively light free-draining soils.

-Some subfossil figs were found in the Neolithic village Gilgal in the Jordan Valley, they could be dated at 9400-9200BC.
+They found some subfossil figs in the Neolithic village Gilgal in the Jordan Valley.
+They could date them at 9400-9200BC.

 Data of 2014 on the total world production of raw figs was some 1.14 million tonnes, Turkey, Egypt, Algeria, and Morocco being the four largest producers.

 We can eat figs in different ways.
 They do not keep well when harvested.
 When figs smell slightly sour, they are overripe and if still a bit hard will ripen in about 2 days.
 Eat them as they are, with ice cream, as fig jam, on cakes, and in cookies.
 They are delicious when made into a smoothie.

 Have a look at this YouTube video on how to grow a fig tree.
 It is not too difficult.
 You can even have a small tree standing on your balcony.
 Have a go, you might be surprised.

 In the Bible, the fig is mentioned numerous times.
 Adam and Eve, after eating from the Tree of Knowledge of Good and Evil, clad themselves with fig leaves.

 Buddha sitting under an ancient and big fig tree achieved enlightenment.
 Muhammad said that eating this fruit would prevent hemorrhoids, piles, and help with gout.
 There are many examples in history where the fig tree is mentioned.

 My experience with figs

 I live in the south of Spain, to be more precise in the province of Malaga.
 In 1981 I was so lucky to find an old ruin, at that time 150-years-old, and over the years reconditioned during various building adventures in this beautiful place.